Westclox: Early history as United Clock Company

-Charles Stahlberg and others from Waterbury, Connecticut, formed the "United Clock Company" on December 5, 1885, in Peru, Illinois, intending to manufacture clocks based on a technological innovation by Stahlberg.
+Charles Stahlberg and others from Waterbury, Connecticut, formed the "United Clock Company" in 1885, in Peru, Illinois, intending to manufacture clocks based on a technological innovation by Stahlberg.
 Stahlberg patented this innovation on September 22, 1885, (US patent #326,602) which involved the use of molded lead alloy movement plates with inset brass bushings as well as lead alloy gear assemblies.
 Shortly after receiving the 1885 patent, United Clock Company went bankrupt, and there are no known surviving examples of the patented clock.

 Bankruptcies, reorganizations, and mergers

 In 1887, the company reorganized under the new name Western Clock Company and again went bankrupt, and F. W. Matthiessen reorganized it in 1888 as the Western Clock Manufacturing Company.
 In 1908, the company received a patent for the "Big Ben" alarm clock movement.
 This movement has a "bell-back" design, meaning that the bell mechanism is integral to the clock's case.
 The company first brought the Big Ben to market in 1909.
 The company's name was shortened to "Western Clock Company" in 1912.
 In 1910, the Big Ben became the first alarm clock advertised nationally, with ads placed in the Saturday Evening Post.

 The modern trademark of the company, "Westclox," first appeared on the back of Big Ben alarm clocks from 1910 to 1917.
 The name appeared on Big Ben dials as early as 1911.
 The company officially registered this trademark on January 18, 1916.

 In 1919, Western Clock Co., Ltd., was incorporated.
 Twelve years later, in 1931, the company merged with the Seth Thomas Clock Company, with both companies becoming divisions of General Time Corporation.
 The Westclox unit became known as "Westclox Division of General Time Corporation" in 1936.

 In 1938, Westclox introduced its first portable travel alarm clock to the market.